EnvisionIot/enos-mqtt-sdk-java/README.md

 <a name="installiotsource"></a>
 ### Build EnOS IoT MQTT SDK for Java from the source code in this repo
-* Get a copy of the **Azure IoT SDK for Java** from master branch of the GitHub (current repo).
+* Get a copy of the **EnOS IoT SDK for Java** from master branch of the GitHub (current repo).
 You should fetch a copy of the source from the **master** branch of the GitHub repository: <https://github.com/EnvisionIot/enos-iot-mqtt-java-sdk>
 ```
 	git clone https://github.com/EnvisionIot/enos-iot-mqtt-java-sdk.git
 ```